“I feel pregnant,” or even “I look pregnant,” are frequent complaints by patients suffering from abdominal distention or bloating.

 Take regular exercise.
 Exercise improves bowel function and is recommended.
 As well as formal exercise sessions, movement during work time may be important.
 Many jobs involve sitting for much if not all of a day.
 Long periods in this position may worsen bloating regular breaks to “stretch the legs,” and perhaps therefore the abdomen, may help.

-A trained dietitian can help you find the best balance in your diet to manage bloating and other IBS symptoms.
+There is no one-size-fits-all with diet changes for symptom management.
+Working with a trained dietitian can help you find the best balance in your diet to manage bloating and other IBS symptoms.

 Summary